bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="4.0in" height="2.840391513560805in"} -->

-As you progress through this course, you'll also learn about how to style your React apps, which includes the reuse of common styles.
+<p>As you progress through this course, you'll also learn about how to
+style your React apps, which includes the reuse of common styles.</p>

-Setting up your apps to respond to events such as clicks and user-submitted data, creating navigation routes and using assets and you'll finish off the course with a portfolio of projects where you'll apply your new knowledge.
+<p>Setting up your apps to respond to events such as clicks and
+user-submitted data, creating navigation routes and using assets and you'll finish off the course with a portfolio of projects where you'll apply your new knowledge.</p>

-I hope you're as excited as I am to begin this course on React basics.
+<p>I hope you're as excited as I am to begin this course on React basics.</p>

-Let's get started...
+<p>Let's get started...</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 02 of module 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>02.
 How is React used in the real world?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->